 There is no evidence that punishment has any effect on an addicted individual’s long-term success in recovery.
 In fact, punishments like loss of friendship, legal penalties, or employment challenges rarely have any bearing on an addict’s decision to seek help or recover from a substance dependency.
 Some addicts will continue a fairly normal life while their addiction gets worse.
 While it’s completely understandable for consequences to follow ongoing addiction, a willful punishment will not force a substance abuser to change his behavior.

-6. One Treatment Is Good Enough
+6. One Treatment is Good Enough

 Treatment for addiction comes in many different shapes and sizes, from inpatient rehabilitation to outpatient programs to support groups using 12 Steps.
-To many, especially those with no real exposure to addiction, all treatments are made equal, and any opportunity to get clean is good enough.
+To many, especially those with no real exposure to addiction, all treatments are made equal, and an opportunity to get clean is good enough.

 Realistically, this is not true.
 Even treatments of the same type vary greatly from one facility to the next, and a therapy that works for one addict may not work for another.
 As with most health-related issues, treatment should be centered around an individual’s core needs and beliefs, like a Christian facility for those who feel most comfortable recovering in a faith-based program or medically-supervised detox for those attempting to withdraw from substances like alcohol.

-7. Normal Life Is Impossible
+7. Having a Normal Life is Impossible After Addiction

 Addiction tends to warp and change all aspects of life, from romantic relationships to career prospects.
 These changes can seem somewhat permanent for those with long-term substance abuse habits, driving those involved to accept the negative circumstances surrounding addiction as unchangeable.